SHEEP 201

 It is common to temporarily house sheep after shearing and/or during lambing.
 Adult sheep can handle cold and wet weather rather well, but newborn lambs cannot.
 The combination of cold and wet can kill even a two week old lamb, if there is not sufficient shelter.
 Emergency shelter is needed for bad storms.
 Nutrition is the key to keeping sheep outside in the winter.
 If they have enough to eat, they will stay warm.

-Not having to clean the barn is a major benefit to keeping sheep outside.
+Not having to clean the barn and spread manure on the fields is another major benefit to keeping sheep outside.

-There is disagreement as to whether sheep require shelter while they are on summer pasture, though sheep will usually choose shelter if it is available to them.
+There is disagreement as to whether sheep require shelter (or shade) while they are on summer pasture.
+In humid climates, it is advisable.
+Sheep will usually choose shelter if it is available to them.
 Protection from heat is probably more important than protection from rain, though hair sheep are more likely to seek shelter from rain than wooled sheep and less likely to seek shade during the heat of the day.

-In many cases, trees or a windbreak is all the shelter that sheep need.
+In many cases, trees or a windbreak is all the shelter (or shade) that sheep need.
 In open fields without sufficient tree coverage, simple run-in sheds or shade structures can be constructed or purchased.
 Port-a-huts, calf hutches, polydomes, and carports are useful for small flocks.
+Movable structures are a good alternative.

 Sheep can adapt to a complete confinement system of production.
 Confinement enables a producer to raise sheep or increase flock size in situations where land is a limiting factor due to availability or cost.
-Confinement can vary from dry (dirt) lots to buildings with expanded metal floors.
+Confinement can vary from open, dry (dirt) lots to buildings with expanded metal floors and automated manure handling systems.
 Confinement requires intensive, year-round management.
-Because it tends to have a higher cost of production, higher levels of performance are usually required.
+Because it will liklely result in a higher cost of production, higher levels of performance are usually required.
+Accelerated lambing is common.
+Economical sources of feed are necessary.

-In fragile environments, confinement can prevent overgrazing or other environmental degregation caused by poor grazing management.
+In fragile environments, confinement can prevent overgrazing or other environmental impacts caused by poor grazing management.
+Zero grazing is common in many third world environments.
+Security is superior when animals are kept in small areas that can be more easily monitored.

 <== SHEEP 201 INDEX